 While it can certainly be helpful to acquire backlinks to money pages – particularly the home page – the idea that these are the only backlinks that matter is misguided.
 And in reality, you might actually be better off focusing on non-money pages.

 When you approach sites in your niche and ask them for links to your money pages – whether through guest blogging, broken link building, or some other method – it’s easy to come across as spammy.
 Very few will bite.
+Obtaining sitewide links is one such example.
+If done well, it can help, but doing it well is rare.
 But if you present bloggers and site owners with valuable content that can help their readers – like a “how-to” blog post – they’re much more likely to see you as a useful resource.

 You can certainly try to generate links to your money pages, but don’t discount the role of “everything else” pages.
 (Just make sure these pages are optimized in a way that visitors to these pages can easily find their way to your money pages.)

 When most people discuss link building, it’s in terms of satisfying the search engines by appealing to their algorithmic preferences.
 But this is not the only benefit of link building.

 In addition to the technical aspect of link building, you’ll also benefit from visibility.
 Whether your link is placed using a brand mention or it’s simply a natural/contextual hyperlink, anyone reading the content will see the link.
 Some will even click it.

 This is why relevancy is such an important part of link building.
 If you can secure backlinks on relevant sites, you stand a much better chance of driving relevant traffic back to your website.

 We’ve already discussed the role of domain authority and debunked the idea that you should only care about high DA websites; however, we can’t ignore the fact that there are differences in value between certain types of links.

 The idea that all backlinks provide equal value – even if they’re from sites with similar DA – is patently false.
 Here are a couple of examples where “link juice” varies: